Vinodam

 Vinodam is a 1996 Indian Telugu-language comedy film directed by S. V. Krishna Reddy.
-K. Atchi Reddy produced the film under Manisha Films banner.
+K. Atchi Reddy produced the film under the Manisha Films banner.
 S. V. Krishna Reddy also composed the music for this film.
 The film stars Srikanth and Ravali.
+Vinodam was commercially successful.

+Brahmanandam's portrayal of a silent thief became iconic, and he later listed Vinodam among his top films.

 Plot

 Ashta Lakshmi (Ravali) is the daughter of Bangaram (Kota Srinivasa Rao).
 He is ready to do anything to make her happy.
 Four friends (Srikanth, Sivaji Raja, Uttej, Bandla Ganesh) live in a rented house owned by Chintamani (Tanikella Bharani).
 They frequently deceive their owner by not paying rent to him.
 They lead a carefree and happy life.